cyclus/cyclus.github.com/_sources/user/tutorial/add_commod_recipe.rst.txt

       </nuclide>
     </recipe>

-Once complete, append this facility under the commodity section of your input file.
+Once complete, append this facility under the commodity section of your input file [#f1]_.

 Let's take a look at the ``fresh-uox`` fuel recipe: